As Long as You Love Me (Backstreet Boys song): Commercial performance

 "As Long as You Love Me" was never released as a commercial single in the US but became an MTV staple and radio airplay hit.
-It spent 56 weeks on the US Billboard Hot 100 Airplay chart, peaking at #4.
+It spent 56 weeks on the US Billboard Hot 100 Airplay chart, peaking at number four.
 The single has sold over 530,000 copies in the United Kingdom.

 Music video

 Background

-The accompanying music video for "As Long as You Love Me" was directed by British director Nigel Dick and filmed on June 15, 1997, in Pasadena, California.
+The music video for "As Long as You Love Me" was directed by British director Nigel Dick and filmed on June 15, 1997, in Pasadena, California.
 AJ McLean learned the lyrics of the song on the day of the shoot, as he was initially meant to sing the song's bridge.
 Six women were chosen for the video, with the number chosen to ensure that they would not appear to be matched up with the band members.
 One of the women, Donna, was played by Leighanne Wallace, whom Littrell ultimately married in 2000.

 Synopsis

 The music video begins with the Backstreet Boys auditioning before six women.
 The women named Donna, Jana, Linda, Fatima, Gina, and Nina videotape the performances and take notes.
-The band members primarily sing and dance, with each member performing in a short "screen test" vignette in which they dress up in a costume and perform various unusual activities.
+The band members primarily sing and dance, each performing in a short "screen test" vignette in which they dress up in costumes and perform various unusual activities.
 During the bridge, they switch places with the women and have them perform screen tests.
 The positions reverse again towards the end of the song.
 The choreography uses folding chairs.
-There are special effects utilized in the video, most notably morphing sequences, where the face of one member morphs into another's.
-There are also quick dissolves or straight cuts between footage of the members each doing the chair routine in the same exact position of the set.
+Special effects are utilized in the video, most notably morphing sequences, where the face of one member morphs into another's.
+There are also quick dissolves or straight cuts between footage of the members, each doing the chair routine in the same position of the set.
 The cuts cause a working fan in the background to appear to stutter in its spin.

 Cover versions

-The Netherlands retro rock band The Kik recorded a live version in Dutch ("Als jij maar van mij houdt") in the 3FM studio, using only CASIO keyboards.
+The Netherlands retro rock band The Kik recorded a live version in Dutch ("Als jij maar van mij houdt") in the 3FM studio, using only Casio keyboards.
 Radio DJ Giel Beelen subsequently asked the band to release their version as a single.

-In 2019, the duo La Folie and singer Jordi Ninus recorded a version in Catalan of this song, under the title "Si em dius que m’estimes" ("If you say you love me"), for the CD edited by La Marató de TV3, a telethon devoted to raise funds for the research of incurable diseases.
+In 2019, the duo La Folie and singer Jordi Ninus recorded a version in Catalan of this song, under the title "Si em dius que m’estimes" ("If you say you love me"), for the CD edited by La Marató de TV3, a telethon devoted to raising funds for the research of incurable diseases.